Firm Profile > Gladei & Partners > Chisinau, Moldova

 Litigation and arbitration: commercial debt collection, insolvency proceedings, shareholder lawsuits, employment and management disputes; IP, royalty and tax disputes; administrative proceedings, white-collar crimes, international commercial arbitration, out-of-court settlements, enforcement of foreign court judgments and arbitral awards.

-ICT and media: audiovisual licences and permits, technology transfer and licensing contracts, outsourcing and network access agreements, data protection and privacy, e-commerce, representation before governmental agencies, infrastructure, project and equipment finance.
+ICT and media: audiovisual licences and permits, technology transfer and licensing contracts, outsourcing and network access agreements, TV channel distribution, data protection and privacy, e-commerce, representation before governmental agencies, infrastructure, project and equipment finance.

-Pharmaceutical and healthcare: importation, packaging and labelling, regulatory approvals, medicine advertisement, private hospital foundation and operation.
+Pharmaceutical and healthcare: importation, packaging and labeling, regulatory approvals, medicine advertisement, private hospital foundation and operation.

 Intellectual property: IP regulatory services, licensing and assignment of IP rights, internet name domain protection, cease and desist letters, defending IP rights in front of Moldovan PTO and courts and enforcement of IP rights.